Owls in Massachusetts

 american barn owl

 This charismatic owl species has a fascinating life cycle.
 From the moment they hatch from their eggs to their graceful flight as adults, the American barn owl goes through various stages of growth and development.
-Their young ones, known as owlets, are distinctively adorable with their fluffy feathers.
+Their young ones, known as owlets, are distinctively adorable with fluffy feathers.

 If you’re eager to spot the American barn owl in Arkansas, there are a few prime locations where your chances are higher.
 Head to the fields and meadows near the Mississippi River, where these majestic owls can often be observed hunting for small rodents under the cover of darkness.